cyclus/cyclus/README.rst

 ===========================

-In order to facilitate future compatibility with multiple platforms, Cyclus is built using  `Cmake <http://www.cmake.org>`_.
+In order to facilitate future compatibility with multiple platforms, Cyclus is built using  `CMake <http://www.cmake.org>`_.
 This relies on CMake version 2.8 or higher and the CMakeLists.txt file in `src/`.

 We suggest separating the locations of the building and installation process.
 In the example below, we assume the following directory
 structure:

-* There is a master directory, .../cyclus, in which all cyclus-related activities are housed.
+* There is a master directory, .../cyclus, in which all Cyclus-related activities are housed.
-* There is an installation directory, .../cyclus/install, and all cyclus-related libraries (i.e. cyclopts) are installed therein
+* There is an installation directory, .../cyclus/install, and all Cyclus-related libraries (i.e. Cyclopts) are installed therein
-* There is a directory for the cyclus core repository, .../cyclus/cyclus
+* There is a directory for the Cyclus core repository, .../cyclus/cyclus

-The cyclus core library depends on both coin and Cyclopts, which may be installed in non-standard locations.
-In order to aide the building of the cyclus core library, you can manually declare the locations of these two installed libraries via cmake command-line arguments:
+The Cyclus core library depends on both coin and Cyclopts, which may be installed in non-standard locations.
+In order to aide the building of the Cyclus core library, you can manually declare the locations of these two installed libraries via CMake command-line arguments:

 * COIN_ROOT_DIR for the coin library installation location
-* CYCLOPTS_ROOT_DIR for the cyclopts library installation location
+* CYCLOPTS_ROOT_DIR for the Cyclopts library installation location

-Assuming the above information, we now present an example of how to build the cyclus core library.
+Assuming the above information, we now present an example of how to build the Cyclus core library.
 Note that this example will install Cyclus in a non-standard location. ::

     .../cyclus/cyclus$ mkdir build install && cd build